Homepage

 By Robin Gauldie

-30 November 2020 | Updated 28 September 20235 min read
+30 November 2020 | Updated 30 May 20256 min read

 If you've booked your Cyprus holiday in one of the bustling resorts that are dotted along the south coast from upscale Paphos to party-town Ayia Napa, it's easy to imagine that the island is all about beaches and nightlife with a bit of sightseeing thrown in.

-But Cyprus packs a lot of variety into a small space, and beyond the beaches and busy cities, it's still possible to discover a hinterland packed with unexpected experiences.
-Sling your walking boots, sunscreen, camera and binoculars into a hire car to venture from end to end of this amazing, varied island.
+But Cyprus packs a lot of variety into a small space, and beyond the beaches and busy cities, it's still possible to discover a hinterland packed with hidden gems and unexpected experiences.

-Explore the wild Akamas Peninsula
+1. Explore the wild Akamas Peninsula

-You'll need off-road transport to explore the rugged hinterland of the rugged Akamas region.
+You'll need off-road transport to explore the rugged hinterland of the Akamas region.
 Stretching north from the bustling beaches of Paphos and Coral Bay to the white cliffs of Cape Arnaoutis at the western tip of the island, the Akamas Peninsula has the island's last long stretches of sunbed-free sands.

-• 11 May 2025
+• 2 July 2025

-• From Heathrow
+• From Edinburgh

 Prices and availability shown can change.
 Always check pricing with the provider before booking.